Case Study — IC5

 The brief

-I was tasked with designing a side quest for the shield maiden — the first of four playable characters in Asgard's Wrath — to fill in her backstory and add replay value to an existing level.
-The constraints were real: the quest had to fit within an existing level with a new area added, incorporate puzzles using two of the early followers, and any narrative changes required sign-off from the creative director.
+I was tasked with designing a side quest for Ingrid, the shield maiden (the first of four playable characters in Asgard’s Wrath), to fill in her backstory and add replay value to an existing level.
+The brief came with real constraints: the quest had to fit within an existing level with a new area added, incorporate puzzles using two of the early followers, and any narrative changes required sign-off from the creative director.

 The problem